 One of the first things that need to be done when practicing transition offense, is how to receive the ball after the rebound and what is the right sequence of plays that are going to serve your offense the best way possible.

-1. Rebounder has to be thought to secure the ball and to turn around and to look for the point guard.
-Unless your big guys are gifted like Nikola Jokic from the Denver Nuggets, they shouldn't try to throw that touch down passes.
-If you have such talents like the Joker, then everything should be allowed.
+Rebounder has to be thought to secure the ball and to turn around and to look for the point guard.
+Unless your big guys are gifted like Nikola Jokic from the Denver Nuggets, they shouldn't try to throw that touch-down passes.
+If you have such talents as the Joker, then everything should be allowed.

-2. Ball handler should get open for a pass, or if there is a slight hesitation because of the defensive positions, then point guard should run to the center and receive a hand-off.
+The ball handler should get open for a pass, or if there is a slight hesitation because of the defensive positions, then the point guard should run to the center and receive a hand-off.

 Getting into the right position to receive the ball from the rebounder is a thing that should be thought and practiced and it is often overlooked by the coaches who assume that the kids know where to stand and how to act.

 1. Simple pass situation where Point Guard is sliding down the court to receive the pass.
 It is ideal if he can get it in the level of the free throw line, but if not, he needs to open the passing lane by running towards the baseline/ball.